 If you receive a grant in Euros that is paid through your institution, you should check the terms of your agreement regarding exchange rates.
-Policy for this differs between institutions and specific contracts.
+Policy for this differs between institutions and within the bounds of specific contracts.

-Some agree a fixed amount in pounds sterling throughout the duration of your contract; others pay the current sterling equivalent each month, meaning that your monthly income could fluctuate depending on exchange rates.
-Be sure to check your contract to be aware of any fluctuations.
+Some contracts specify a fixed amount in pounds sterling for the duration of your contract, while others would pay the current sterling equivalent each month, meaning that your monthly income could fluctuate depending on exchange rates.
+Make sure to check your contract carefully to be aware of any fluctuations due to exchange rates.

 Direct debits and a standing orders